Updated on June 13, 2021

-Our church has started a new benevolence fund to help those who are economically impacted during this time.
+When the COVID-19 pandemic started, we were quickly made aware of various people in our community who had difficulty making ends meet.
+One person was recently released from prison and needed assistance with food.
+Another person’s house burned down and needed a temporary place to stay.
+And yet another person lost her job and needed help with her BGE bills.
+In response, our church started a benevolence fund to help those who have been economically impacted during this time.
+Our mercy ministry has been able to help all of these people, and dozens more.
 If you’d like to give to this fund, you can do so here via PayPal.
-If you would like to apply to this fund, you can do so here with this Google form.
+If you would like to apply to this fund to receive help, you can do so here with this Google form.

 There’s a lot going on in our church, and it can be difficult to keep track of it all.
 If you’d like to stay in the know, you can subscribe to our email list, or you can follow us on Facebook, Twitter, or Instagram.